 In total, CCCG has secured £1.5 million £1.5 million to run four academy hubs to help Londoners into Good Work and reduce the employment gap between different groups of Londoners, this includes people who are newly unemployed as well as people facing inequality and who are underrepresented in each sector:

 About Film London’s Equal Access Network (EAN)

 Film London’s Equal Access Network (EAN) is supported by the Mayor of London.
 Through it, Film London works to ensure the capital’s screen industries represent the diversity of the city itself.
 The core aim is to promote equality, inclusion and diversity: Film London wants the EAN to be the link in an industry network for those that don’t have it.

 Film London sees first-hand the industry’s enthusiasm and high demand for a diverse and inclusive workforce.
 They provide the link between untapped under-represented and diverse talent and the companies or productions looking to recruit.
 To reach this talent, they work closely with training providers, charities and foundations across London.
 Read more about our Partnership with Film London here.

 Empowering under-represented groups and low-income households

-The training and employment available through the Mayor of London’s Skills Academies is tailored to meet the needs and aspirations of under-represented groups and low-income households, and addresses the entrenched and structural barriers that prevent these groups from accessing sustainable Good Work opportunities.
-These groups include
+The training and employment available through the Mayor of London’s Skills Academies are tailored to meet the needs and aspirations of under-represented groups and low-income households and address the entrenched and structural barriers that prevent these groups from accessing sustainable Good Work opportunities.
+These groups include: